 The economic object of Socialism is to make land and industrial capital common property, and to cease to produce for the profit of the landlord and the capitalist and to begin to produce for the use of the community.
 Socialism implies the inherent equality of all human beings...
 Holding this to be true of all individuals, the Socialist applies it also to all races.
 Only by a full and unqualified recognition of this claim, can peace be restored to the world.
-Socialism implies brotherhood, and brotherhood implies a living recognition of the fact that the duty of the strong is not to hold the weak in subjection, but to assist them to rise higher and ever higher in the scale of humanity, and that this cannot be done by trampling upon and exploiting their weakness but by caring for them and showing them the better way"
+Socialism implies brotherhood, and brotherhood implies a living recognition of the rise higher and ever higher in the scale of humanity, and that this cannot be done by trampling upon and exploiting their weakness but by caring for them and showing them the better way"